Nikhil1422003/AWS-Infrastructure/README.md

 - Update the Lambda function to publish messages to MySNSTopic.

-Once the above-mentioned steps are completed, apply the following command to get the output:
+Once the above-mentioned steps are completed, apply the following command to run the application:
 ```
 sudo python3 EmpApp.py
 ```